jwalden/vulture-replication/README.md

                                        'scales.h',
                                        'stdio.h',
                                        'string.h',
-                                       'vorbis/codec.h']),
+                                       'vorbis/codec.h'])],
                       'vulncount': 2},
 }
 ```
 The key is the component name.
 The value is again a dict consisting of three key/value pairs:
 - `files`: A list of files which define that component (tuple of path and filename)
-- `includes`: A set of all the includes of that component
+- `includes`: A list of sets of all the includes of that component.
+The individual sets represent the includes for different revisions and the first set represents the current (checked out) revision.
 - `vulncount`: The number of vulnerability-related bug reports for this component

 #### Building the Data Set (Feature Matrix)
-The components data structure contains all the information needed to build the feature matrix:
+The components data structure contains all the information needed to build the feature matrix, either just from the current revision or including the revision history:

 ```
-python condor-cli.py --build-dataset
+python condor-cli.py --build-dataset current python condor-cli.py --build-dataset history
 ```

 This will store the data set in a sparse format.
 It can be read again with the `from_sparse` function in `condor/miner/dataset.py`.
 It returns a tuple: `(numpy feature matrix, row names, column names)`.
 The last column in the feature matrix contains the targets, i.e. the vulnerability vector.